The Bend 500: Format

 The event was run over three days, with five practice sessions over Friday and Saturday.
 Qualifying was held on Saturday, followed by a Top 10 Shootout.
 After a final warm-up in Sunday morning, a 500 kilometre race was then held on Sunday afternoon.
-The event is also part of the relaunched (for 2025) Enduro Cup with the Bathurst 1000.
+The event is also part of the relaunched Enduro Cup with the Bathurst 1000 from 2025.

 History

+The international circuit layout used prior to 2025.

 The Bend Motorsport Park opened in 2018 and hosted The Bend SuperSprint for two years before being announced as the host of an endurance race as part of the 2020 Supercars Championship, replacing the Sandown 500 as the series' annual 500 kilometre race.
 In June 2020, the event was removed from the second revision of the 2020 calendar, caused by the COVID-19 pandemic, however a double-header sprint event at The Bend was then added to the calendar in a further calendar shuffle in August 2020.
 The event was again excluded from the 2021 Supercars Championship calendar, and it was not until 2023 that the event was announced to return - albeit not until the 2025 season, with The Bend remaining as a sprint event up to and including 2023.

 The inaugural event, held in September 2025, was won by Brodie Kostecki and Todd Hazelwood for Dick Johnson Racing.
 The win was the second consecutive endurance race win for the pair, having won the 2024 Bathurst 1000 driving for Erebus Motorsport.

+On 21 January 2026, organizers announced that West Circuit layout would be used for this year's race instead of regularly used International Circuit layout in order to increase overtaking possibilities, viewing of spectators and offer more different strategies.